Davlatbek1717/Davlatbek1717/README.md

 - 👋 Hi, I’m @Davlatbek1717
 - 👀 I’m interested in chess
-- 🌱 I’m currently learning Backend
+- 🌱 I am currently learning Frontend programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to cooperate with my teacher Keldiyor
-- 📫 How to reach me ...
+- 📫 I'm going to be programmer
+- 😉 I like my teachers
+- 😎 My favourite teacher name is Keldiyor Rakhmatov

 <!---
 Davlatbek1717/Davlatbek1717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.